wasmerio/old-docs.wasmer.io/c/passing-data/example-wasienv-wasm/strings-wasm-is-cool/README.md

-Passing memory as mentioned in: https://dassur.ma/things/c-to-webassembly/
+Resource to keep in mind: https://dassur.ma/things/c-to-webassembly/